Saint Rita of Cascia, religious (opt. Memorial)

-After Paul left the cultured city of Athens, with its sophisticated audience, he proceeded to the seaport of Corinth, notorious for its riotous atmosphere.
-Here he ran into fierce opposition within the Jewish community, though Crispus the synagogue treasurer came to accept the gospel.
-As more and more pagans in Corinth accepted the message and turned to Jesus to their hearts, Paul gradually focused his ministry away from the Jews and toward gentile audience.
-Significant changes also appear in today's gospel.
-Here it is expressed in terms of Jesus' presence, absence and a new kind of presence.
+After St Paul left the cultured city of Athens, with its sophisticated audience, he proceeded to the seaport of Corinth, notorious as a rough and rowdy town.
+Here he ran into some fierce opposition from the local Jews, although a synagogue official named Crispus accepted the gospel.
+As more and more Corinthians became believers in Jesus, Paul turned aside from the Jews to win the gentiles.
+Significant changes also appear in today’s gospel.
+Here it speaks about Jesus’ imminent departure followed by a new kind of presence.
 No stage of our existence is permanent.
-"The world as we know it is passing away" (1 Cor 7:31).
+“The world as we know it is passing away” (1 Cor 7:31).

-Change often takes us by surprise.
-No matter how adaptable we think ourselves to be, we find it hard to cope with all that happens.
-Saint Paul shows remarkable adaptability, in his travelling ministry.
-The work that needed to be done to spread the Gospel urged him to become "as a Greek with the Greeks, and as a Jew with the Jews."
-The same openness to change was required when Jesus told his disciples he must go away.
-'A little while, and you will no longer see me, and again a little while, and you will see me.'
-Their grief at his absence is real, but he taught them to wait with patience for his return.
-"You will grieve -- but your grief will be turned into joy."
+Any major change in our circumstances can take us by surprise and threaten our security.
+No matter how adaptable we may think ourselves to be, it is hard to cope with danger to our health and wellbeing.
+St Paul gave an example of remarkable adaptability, in his travelling ministry.
+His urgency to spread the Gospel urged him to become “as a Greek with the Greeks, and as a Jew with the Jews.”
+This openness to change was there when Jesus told his disciples he must leave them.
+‘You will no longer see me, and again a little while, and you will see me.’
+Their grief at his absence will be real, but he taught them to wait patiently for his return.
+“You will grieve, but your grief will be turned into joy.”

-A kindly couple helped Saint Paul to adapt to his situation in tumultuous Corinth.
-He met with Priscilla and Aquila, who engaged in the same trade as himself; they were tent-makers.
-It seems they were also Jewish-Christians like himself.
-Not only did they help to keep Paul in contact with his roots, which could have been severed by his rejection in the synagogue, but they also kept him rooted and down to earth in the practical details of everyday life.
-With them he would earn his living by his own hands.
-Among the working class where everyone works for a living, Paul would broaden his ministry and to gather the foreigners into the community of Jesus' disciples.
+A hospitable married couple helped St Paul to adapt to his new situation in Corinth.
+Priscilla and Aquila practiced the same trade as himself; they were tent-makers.
+Being also Jewish-Christians, not only did they help to keep Paul in contact with his Jewish roots, but they kept him down to earth and able to practice his trade.
+With them he could earn his living by his own hands.
+Among working people, where everyone had to earn their own keep, Paul would broaden his ministry and gather many foreigners into the community of Jesus’ disciples.